shane-mason/FieldStation42/README.md

 Any linux installation should work fine (including Rasberry Pi) and it even works with windows subsystem for linux.

 * Ensure MPV is installed and operational
+    * `sudo apt-get install mpv`
 * Ensure Python 3 is installed and up-to-date
-    * Its recommended that you use a virtual env, but not required unless you are using a managed python install (like in recent Raspberry Pi releases)

-### Python Dependencies
-The following modules are required for the system to work:

-#### moviepy
-This module is used to determine the duration of a video files when building catalogs - it is not used during scheduling or live play.

-`pip3 install moviepy`

-#### Python MPV JSONIPC
-This module is used to start and control the mpv player during playback over named pipes.

-`pip3 install python-mpv-jsonipc`
+    * `sudo apt-get install python3`

 ## Clone Repository
 Use the standard github command to clone the repository into a local directory.

+## Run install.sh
+Change to the newly cloned repo folder and run:

+`./install.sh`

+This will install python dependencies and create runtime and catalog folders.

 ## Configuring Stations
 For simplicity, configurations are stored as python files in the 'confs' module.

 ### fieldStation42_conf.py
-The main configuration is `confs/fieldStation42_conf.py` and contains the following fields:

-stations : array of stations configuration - should be a matching .py file channel_socket : path to file to use to signal channel changes - save any text to this file and the field_player will change to the next channel.
+The main configuration is `confs/fieldStation42_conf.py` - its main job is to load json configuration files in the same directory.
+You should not need to edit this file unless you have a specific reason to.
+It will search for json files in the confs folder and will load those as stations.
+There are examples in `confs/examples` that can be copied into this `confs/` folder as the starting point for a channel configuration.

 ### Per Channel Configurations
 Each channel is a separate json file.
 Example configurations are provided in the `confs/examples` directory.
-Just copy the example json into the `confs/` directory.
+Just copy the example json up into the `confs/` directory.
 ```
 {station_conf : {
     # basic human readable name for the channel